 Designated Contact.
 Each party shall appoint an individual to serve as the primary contact with respect to performance of the Services (“Point of Contact”).
 Such Point of Contact must have the authority to act on behalf of the party with respect to matters pertaining to the Agreement and any applicable SOW.

 Timeline.
-The Services and any associated Deliverables (collectively, the “Project”) shall be provided as and when set forth in the applicable SOW.
+The Services and any associated Deliverables (collectively, the “Project”) shall be provided on the timeline set forth in the applicable SOW.

 Cooperation.
 Organization shall promptly respond to any request by Artist to provide direction, information, approvals, authorizations, or decisions that are reasonably necessary for Artist to perform its obligations under this Agreement and any applicable SOW.
 Artist shall provide progress updates at reasonable intervals and notify Organization promptly in writing of any material changes in personnel, costs, or other exigencies that may affect the Project timeline or content of the Deliverables.